-Workforce gaps
+• Workforce gaps

 There is a lack of an appropriately skilled and trained workforce, especially Child and Family Health nurses and perinatal infant Psychiatrists.
 There is no coordinated workforce plan at the NSW state level to replenish the child and family health nursing workforce as existing workers approach retirement.
-This is exacerbated by low remuneration, difficulties recruiting and retaining qualified practitioners, and poorly defined career paths, with problems more pronounced in rural and regional areas.
+This is exacerbated by low remuneration, difficulties recruiting and retaining qualified practitioners, and poorly defined career paths, with problems more pronounced in South West Sydney.